-Test for 40 common indoor and outdoor allergens
+Test your IgE reactivity to 40 common indoor and outdoor allergens

 Anyone experiencing symptoms such as a stuffy nose, sneezing, shortness of breath, watery or itchy eyes, coughing, skin rashes, fatigue, or headaches should consider this test.
 Many people suffer from allergies without knowing it, and allergy symptoms can be similar to common cold symptoms, so it can be difficult to tell them apart.
 In fact, allergies are the sixth leading cause of chronic illness in the United States, with more than 50 million Americans experiencing various types of allergies a year.
 Although pollen and pet dander tend to be among the most well-known and prevalent allergy triggers, there are many other allergens to watch out for—including molds and household pests.
 If you have a known allergy and are on an immunotherapy treatment plan, retesting for allergies can also help you see if your IgE levels have decreased over time.

-If you’re experiencing severe symptoms, such as hives, fever, or vomiting, we recommend you speak with your healthcare provider right away.
+If you’re experiencing severe allergic reaction symptoms, such as hives, fever, or vomiting, we recommend you speak with your healthcare provider right away.

 When your body is exposed to something it recognizes as threatening, such as a virus or bacteria, (also known as an offender) IgE antibodies in your body will bind to cells that contain histamine.
 Histamine is a chemical that gets released from your cells when there is continued exposure to a virus or bacteria, and it can cause symptoms of an allergic response—such as sneezing, coughing, and watery or itchy eyes.